Graded Course Activities

 The teamwork nature of this course requires that students keep up to date with their assignments and actively engage in the activities.
 Since the review videos open immediately after the assignment’s due date, late work will not be accepted.
-One assignment from each of the following categories: problem set, discussion forum, muddiest point, is dropped to accommodate the occasional issue that arises.
+One Flipgrid post, one pair of Flipgrid replies, and two learning reflections will be dropped to accommodate the occasional issue that arises.

 Sometimes, though, life gets complicated.
 In the case that one dropped assignment is not sufficient, or an exam must be missed, please review the guidelines for excuses absences below.